Contextual Knowledge Pursuit for Faithful Visual Synthesis: Reproducibility

 Figure~\ref{fig:kpp_instruction} shows the LLM instructions of \ourframework knowledge aggregation.
+We take ``Buteogallus Solitarius'' as the in-context demonstration.
 For implementation, users can customize their own in-context demonstrations.
-Here we take ``Buteogallus Solitarius'' as an example.
-Figure~\ref{fig:direct_instruction} shows the LLM instructions for the direct prompting method.
+Figure~\ref{fig:direct_instruction} shows the LLM instructions for directly prompting GPT-4 as an image recaptioner.
+Figure~\ref{fig:parametric_elicitation} shows the instruction for language agent to self-elicit the parametric knowledge, and Figure~\ref{fig:agent_decision} shows the instruction for the agent to generate familiarity scores.

 \ourframework incorporates the information of the downstream generator by taking the generator name into the instruction.
 This design enables different textual styles of the enhanced prompts.
 Table~\ref{tab:modality_style} shows the words of most frequent occurrences in the enhanced prompts after filtering out the articles (e.g., ``a'', ``an'', ``the'').